-Their role is to:
+The Educational Visits Coordinator's role is to:

-- Oversee and guide other staff to arrange and organise educational visits. - Assess the ability of other staff to lead visits and a designate suitable trip lead for each visit. - Assess outside activity providers. - Advise the Headteacher and governing board when they're approving trips. - Access the necessary training, advice and guidance. - Utilise the National Guidance from Outdoor Education Advisors Panel (OEAP). - Provide log on details for EVOLVE to all staff. - Check final visit plans before submitting them for final approval from the Headteacher or additional approval for residentials. - Evaluate all visits once complete, from planning to the visit itself, and use this to improve future arrangements.
+- Oversee and guide other staff to arrange and organise educational visits. - Assess the ability of other staff to lead visits and a designate suitable trip lead for each visit. - Assess outside activity providers. - Advise the Headteacher and governing body when they're approving trips. - Access the necessary training, advice and guidance. - Utilise the National Guidance from Outdoor Education Advisors Panel (OEAP). - Provide log on details for EVOLVE to all staff. - Check final visit plans before submitting them for final approval from the Headteacher or additional approval for residentials. - Evaluate all visits once complete, from planning to the visit itself, and use this to improve future arrangements.

-3.3 Trip Lead
+3.4 Trip Lead